Child Abuse and Neglect

 - teens to commit crimes.

-- Researchers estimate that every dollar invested in after school programs saves $2.50 in crime-related costs.
+Researchers found in one study that for every dollar invested in after school programs saves taxpayers up to $3.22 in crime-related costs.

 - Participants in after school programs are much more likely to go on to high-quality high schools compared to non-participants (65 percent vs. 26 percent).
 Those who attend often are also more likely to be promoted to tenth grade on time (92 percent vs. 81 percent).
 Earning promotion to tenth grade on time is a key predictor of high school graduation.
 (Policy Studies Associates, December 2006)